corestario/HERB/README.md

 > 7. When *t2* decryption shares published, participants calculate *M*

 As soon as *t2* decryption shares were stored, application decrypts an aggregated ciphertext and changes current round stage to "completed".
-New round is being started.
+A new round is being started.

 Anyone can see generated random number by query: